 - Tasting notes: Ginger • Apricots • Jungle Flowers

-- Cook down with a fruit juice for a savory/sweet sauce
+- Cook down with fruit juice for a savory/sweet sauce or jam

 - Pairs well with: Wild Mountain Cumin, New Harvest Turmeric, Ground Cinnamon Verum

-Our cardamom is grown on one of the only single-estate cardamom farms in Guatemala, which is also one of the only farms to manage the supply chain in its entirety, from cultivation to harvesting, drying and export.
-They are constantly innovating, experimenting with cloning and other state-of-the-art techniques to produce the finest spice possible.
+Our cardamom is grown on one of the only single-estate cardamom farms in Guatemala, which is also the only farm to manage the supply chain in its entirety, from cultivation to harvesting, drying and export.
 Cardamom is officially graded only by its size and green color; however, those factors don’t correlate to flavor.
-Yellow cardamom, however, is allowed to ripen fully, resulting in softer, fruitier, and overall more complex flavor.
+This cardamom has a yellow tinge since it's allowed to ripen fully, resulting in softer, fruitier, and overall more complex flavor.

 - cinnamon rolls